bup/bup/README.md

 Reasons you might want to avoid bup
 -----------------------------------

- - This is a very early version.
-Therefore it will most probably not work for you, but we don't know why.
-It is also missing some probably-critical features.
+ - It's not remotely as well tested as something like tar, so it's more likely to eat your data.
+It's also missing some probably-critical features, though fewer than it used to be.

  - It requires python >= 2.6, a C compiler, and an installed git version >= 1.5.6.
 It also requires par2 if you want fsck to be